-- ... as it will lead you to a Ranger Station, as seen on the sectional chart . - This is the "Murderer's Creek Guard Station", named in the 1860s after a party of eight prospectors exploring the river bank were murdered. - Passing on the North side of Bend, you will be treated presented with a gaggle of ranch strips to buzz, explore, or otherwise molest. - One honorable mention is 6OR4 Tailwheel, even if just for the name.
-It is also an interesting and challenging field.
-"Watch for deer, elk, cattle, and irrigation pipe on runway".
+- ... as it will lead you to a Ranger Station, as seen on the sectional chart. - This is the "Murderer's Creek Guard Station", named in the 1860s after a party of eight prospectors exploring the riverbank were murdered. - Passing on the North side of Bend, you will be treated presented with a gaggle of ranch strips to buzz, explore, or otherwise molest. - One obvious enroute destination is Tailwheel 6OR4.
+Remember this bonus field from leg 17?
+Btw, from NOTAM: "Watch for deer, elk, cattle, and irrigation pipe on runway".
 Irrigation pipe?
 New animal species?